Columbus Day-Remembering & Honoring a Man Who Changed History

 However, some people are surprised to discover that the America Columbus discovered refers to the Americas or all of the Western Hemisphere.

-With the exception of the Commonwealth of Puerto Rico, which Columbus discovered on his second voyage in 1493 and Spain ceded to the United States in 1898 following the Spanish-American War, Columbus himself never set foot on the land now known as the United States of America.
+With the exception of the Commonwealth of Puerto Rico, which Columbus discovered on his second voyage in 1493 and which Spain ceded to the United States in 1898 following the Spanish-American War, Columbus himself never set foot on the land now known as the United States of America.

 The celebration of Columbus Day day continued to spread and in 1905 Colorado became the first state to make Columbus Day an official state holiday.